How data can help you act now

 In this scenario, you have an opportunity to increase your volume.
 For example, you could use upper-funnel marketing tactics to reach a larger audience.
 This could entail display or video content marketing to help your brand reach more people.
 In addition, look into whether you are present on the right platforms to reach your customers.
 As more of the population is using the internet during this quarantine period, potentially your content is simply not reaching the people you want on the platforms they use.

-Another interesting option is affiliate or influencer campaigns with people who have numerous followers and are considered experts in their field.
+However, another interesting option is affiliate or influencer campaigns with people who have numerous followers and are considered experts in their field.
 These individuals are the go-to people who provide answers to a users’ questions.
 By partnering with them, brands can expand their content strategy while tapping into new audience segments in a different way.
 The goal is to spark a user’s interest, improve brand recognition and, ultimately, get them to visit your platform.

 Using data to hyper-target your advertising